 Don’t miss a thing, subscribe here to get recipes delivered to your inbox!

-Two protein ball recipes that don't use dates - I love dates but sometimes we can't find them, and they are hard on the blender, so alternative ingredients are sometimes useful!
+Two ultimate no-date protein ball recipes that don't use dates - I love dates but sometimes we can't find them, and they are hard on the blender, so alternative ingredients are sometimes useful!
 Each of these recipes makes from 12 to 18 balls depending on the size you make them.

 Chocolate Bliss Ball